Taking the stress out of starting school

 Routines help to create structure around a particular event, and though we know that things don’t always go to plan, it helps to have a set routine that your child can become familiar with.

 In the week before school starts, practice getting up in the morning, getting organised for the day and getting to and from school.
 Assist your child with using their lunchbox and try to plan some fun surprises for them to enjoy over those first few daunting weeks.
 Developing a visual schedule can help in this process so your child can see exactly what will happen on the day.

 We all know that feeling of being in a new environment with unfamiliar people.
 Even for adults it can be a nerve-racking experience.
 This is why it helps to create social connections early on.
 Before school starts, and in the first few weeks of school, try to organise a few play dates with other children who are starting school with your child.
 This way they will have a buddy and a friendly, familiar face to support them through those scary first days and weeks.

-If you have a child with disability who will be starting school in the next few years and you are looking for support, get in touch with Northcott’s Early Links team.
-We can help with choosing the right school and making sure your child is as ready as they can be.
+If you have a child with disability who will be starting school in the next few years and you are looking for support, get in touch with our ECEI team.
+To find out more about the support services Northcott offers for children with disability, click here.

 Find out more about how Northcott supported five-year-old Cooper.